KevinCoble/AIToolbox/README.md

 # AIToolbox
-A toolbox of AI modules written in Swift:  Graphs/Trees, Support Vector Machines, Neural Networks, PCA, KMeans, Genetic Algorithms, MDP
+A toolbox of AI modules written in Swift:  Graphs/Trees, Linear Regression, Support Vector Machines, Neural Networks, PCA, KMeans, Genetic Algorithms, MDP

 This framework uses the Accelerate library to speed up computations Written for Swift 2.2.
 Will update to 3 when officially released